qhgill/CS100-final-project/README.md

 ## Class Diagram
  * The User class handles information and functions related directly to the current user, such as keeping track of current equipment, current level, progress through the story, character class, and other user-related information.
 It can be thought of as an aggregation of objects under other classes with additional information and functionality that allow it to handle the user's overall progress and information.

  * The screen class handles displaying information to the user and navigating between screens/game states.
-The screen class itself is abstract and requires each inheriting class to override the displayScreen() function, each subclass handles a specific game state/screen such as combat, main menu, etc.
+The screen class itself is abstract and requires each inheriting class to override the displayScreen() and processOption() function, each subclass handles a specific game state/screen such as combat, main menu, etc.

  * The enemy class is an abstract object class that handles information for enemies the user encounters, the subclass is divided into boss and non-boss enemy types, which will behave slightly differently but have a lot of overlapping functionality.